 In addition to the state requirements, Arms of Love is looking for families who view foster care as a ministry and who want to partner with us to provide hope and care to hurting children and families through a Christ-centered ministry.
 We work with Christian families of all denominations who have a passion for sharing Christ and sharing His love with the children they care for, as well as the child's family and team.

-The next step is to schedule an in-person meeting with us-- we will go over the same perspective that we at Arms of Love have: that foster care and adoption are ministries and foster and adoptive parents are missionaries in the mission field, sharing Christ’s love with the children in their homes.
-The state orientation will go over the requirements of foster care and a few other basic elements.
+The next step is to schedule an in-person meeting with us-- we will go over the ministry perspective that we have: that foster care and adoption are ministries and foster and adoptive parents are missionaries in the mission field, sharing Christ’s love with the children in their homes.

 The next step is choosing an agency.
 When choosing an agency, we recommend you consider the following:

 After choosing an agency, you will go through Foster Parent College.
 The training is provided at no cost and will prepare you to become a foster parent.
 You will learn about the rewards, expectations and process for becoming a foster or adoptive parent and meet professionals who work with children in foster care and adoption.
 You will also hear about the challenges and the successes you can expect to experience as a foster or adoptive parent.

 During the class, you will be assigned a licensing worker who will be the one to come alongside you during your foster care journey.
 Your agency and licensing worker are your partners.